Emirates fleet: Airbus A380

 On 18 January 2018, Emirates signed a memorandum of understanding to acquire additional Airbus A380 aircraft.
 The commitment was for 20 A380s, with an option for 16 more; deliveries were to start in 2020.
 The aircraft were valued at US$16 billion.

 In February 2019, following a review of its operations, Emirates cancelled most of the A380s it had on order, bringing to 14 the number of Airbus A380s remaining to be delivered to the airline.
 The first A380 delivered to the airline was one of twelve aircraft delivered on 12-year leases, resulting in the A380 fleet being retired from service from July 2020 onwards, with the last scheduled to be delivered the following year.
-Given the lack of orders from other airlines, Airbus will cease production of the A380 the same year.

-As of September 2019, Emirates initiated its A380 retirement plan – which will see the type remain in service until at least 2035 – by retiring two aircraft that were due for a major overhaul, and using them as parts donors for the rest of the fleet.
-As further aircraft are retired, Emirates-owned airframes will continue to be used for parts, while leased airframes will be returned to the lessors.
+As of September 2019, Emirates initiated its A380 retirement plan – which will see the type remain in service until at least 2035 – by retiring 2 aircraft that were due for a major overhaul, and using them as parts donors for the rest of the fleet.
+As further aircraft are retired, Emirates-owned airframes will continue to be used for parts, while leased airframes will be returned to their lessors.

-On 23 February 2020, Emirates retired its first Airbus A380 (registration A6-EDB) after nearly 12 years of service.
+On 23 February 2020, Emirates retired its first Airbus A380, registered A6-EDB, after nearly 12 years of service.